ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: PROOF OF RESULTS IN SECTION

 then this also holds $P$-almost surely, which implies that $P$-almost surely, $ Z(0) \sim \mu$, and In other words, $P \sim P_i$ in law.

 Therefore, since Ito integral with regular integrand is a true martingale.

 Therefore, the objective function of process level KL barycenter problem becomes given we assume that all of reference laws have the same initial distribution.
-Therefore, as a functional optimization problem, the minimizer $a^*(t,x) = \sum_{i=1}^{k}\lambda_i a_i(t,x)$, which finishes the proof. \end{proof}
+Therefore, as a functional optimization problem, the minimizer $a^*(t,x) = \sum_{i=1}^{k}\lambda_i a_i(t,x)$, which is indeed uniformly bounded and optimal, thus this finishes the proof. \end{proof}

-\section{Proof of results in Section \ref{Sec4}}
+\section{PROOF OF RESULTS IN SECTION \ref{Sec4}}

-\subsection{Preliminaries and basic tools}
+\subsection{Preliminaries and Basic Tools}